roytang/blog/content/post/2021/05/going-merry-kit/index.md

 {{< img src="E1a4c7qUcAU_lP4.jpg" >}}

 This was Going Merry from the One Piece Grand Ship collection.
 I actually got this kit waaay back in 2017 from the now-defunct One Piece exhibit at the Tokyo Tower in Japan, took me forever to decide to put it together (because I knew I would be terrible at it lol)

+I will admit the actual ship turned out a bit smaller than I thought it would be.
+And a number of the parts are a bit loose and don't snap on super tightly, so the final figure can be a bit fragile (one of Merry's horns fell off while I was positioning it on the shelf!)
+Might eventually decide to glue some of the pieces in.